fragarco/abasc/docs/en/abasc.md

 ### `DERR`

 **Command**.
 Introduced in BASIC 1.1, it stored the last disk-related error.
-BASC ignores any reference to this command and issues a warning if it appears in the code.
+ABASC ignores any reference to this command and issues a warning if it appears in the code.

 ### `DI`